isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-C++ is not the most common choice for situations with no performance demands at all, but performance demands are not equal to each other.
+C++ is not the most common choice for situations with no performance demands at all, but not all performance demands are the same.
 Before you can make any sensible choices you should understand what success looks like in your own domain.
 Your requirements likely include some of binary size, latency, predictability, power, egress, and perhaps other more unique metrics.
 What your